ethanmuz/Regression-Calculator/README.md

 #### How do I use it?

-Right now, you have to edit the arrays in the Main class (make sure that both x and y arrays have the same number of elements!) with your data.
+Right now, you enter the x values (separated by commas) the first time in the command line, and the y values the second time.
 When you run the program, it will calculate the line that best fits your data and print it to the command line.
 Pretty cool!

-Soon, I will add the ability to submit your data from the command line.

 #### Known bugs:

-Currently, the only known bug is that the program will raise an error if the number of elements in x and y are different.
-To fix: make sure that the x array and y array have the same number of elements.
+Currently, the only known bugs are that the program will raise an error if the number of elements in x and y are different, or if there are invalid characters entered in the data.
+To fix: make sure that the x array and y array have the same number of elements and that there are no invalid characters entered.

 #### Contact the developer: